hacks-guide/Guide_Wii/docs/bluebomb.md

 :::

 ### Requirements
-* A Rasperry Pi Pico W or an ESP32 with BR/EDR (Classic) support.
+* A Raspberry Pi Pico W or an ESP32 with BR/EDR (Classic) support.
 * A USB flash drive formatted as FAT32.
 * [The HackMii Installer](https://bootmii.org/download/)

 ::: info

-A normal Rasperry Pi Pico will not work.
+A normal Raspberry Pi Pico will not work.
 It MUST to be the wireless model.
 Additionally, an ESP32 with a BLE only controller will not work.

 :::